 We then contrasted this European take on Africa with works by two renowned Nigerian authors.
 Purple Hibiscus was particularly fascinating both for its authentic voice, and its connection to the novels we read earlier in the semester, as it is a coming-of-age story that provides insight into historic events that have shaped Nigeria.
 Our discussions touched on issues such as the short and long term impacts of imperialism; sexism and domestic abuse; the resource curse; as well as map distortion and the tendency for many Westerners to view the continent as a monolithic culture.

 We then contrasted the racist or “dark” view of Africa, embodied in Heart of Darkness, with the Black Panther comic authored by Coates, as well as the movie written and directed by Ryan Coogler.
 Our discussions encompassed topics such as Afrofuturism; the cultural impact of comic books; African vs. African American identity; as well as the controversy over The Help and American Dirt as they relate to systemic racism within the publishing industry, and anti-racist efforts against it.
+(All ages need to be taught to be anti-racist, starting with educational toys and dolls like these!)

 Next year we hope to incorporate a third unit, focused on the Latin American experience, which will incorporate discussions and activities centered around immigration, and the political and social events which have led to thousands of Latinx students to move to the United States each school year.